 Class Schedule and Location: This course will be administered in a remote, blended, on-line format on Courselink with a combination of "live" (synchronous) and "at your own pace" (asynchronous) elements.
-Students are encouraged to attend the first "live" lecture on Tuesday September 15th at 5:30pm via Zoom (ZOOM meeting link on Courselink under the content tab in the ZOOM folder).
-Seminars will start the week of September 14th.
-The first lecture, the midterm exams, and seminars will be "live" (synchronous).
+Students are encouraged to attend the first "live" lecture on Tuesday September 14th at 5:30pm via Zoom (ZOOM meeting link on Courselink under the content tab in the ZOOM folder).
+Seminars will be in person face to face and start the week of September 14th.
+The first lecture, and the midterm exam will be live (synchronous), and the final exam will be in person during the final exam period.
+The seminars will be weekly face to face sessions.
 I will also hold "live" office hours for the first hour of lecture each week (Tuesdays from 5:30-6:30pm).
 Pre-recorded lectures will be posted each week on Courselink.